-To add a remote reference to a playbook, click the Reference Remote Playbook step and in the Step Name field, type the name of the step, then in the Step Description field, optionally add a description for this step.
-Click Select in the Alias Playbook field, which displays the Select Alias list.
-The Select Alias list displays a list of all the available playbooks for which you have defined alias names.
-From the Select Alias list, select the appropriate alias name for this playbook.
+To add a remote reference to a playbook, click the Reference Remote Playbook step and in the Step Name field, type the name of the step.
+The Alias Playbook field displays a list of all the available playbooks for which you have defined alias names and from which you can select the playbook master node can remotely execute/trigger the playbook on the tenant nodes.
+Therefore, from the Alias Playbook drop-down list, search for and select the appropriate alias name for the playbook that can be remotely executed.
 This playbook will be mapped to the alias name, and this mapping will be displayed in the Playbook Mapping page in the master node.